About This Drug

 - Rash and itching

 Note: Each of the side effects above was reported in 5% or greater of patients treated with ipilimumab.
+Your side effects may be different if you are taking ipilimumab in combination with another agent.
 Not all possible side effects are included above.

 Warnings and Precautions